ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 Whoa!
 What is going on here?

 - a communication channel `contexts` is created for sending web requests (stashed as `HttpListenerContext`s) to the server thread to the `ExternalEvent` thread.
-- an `IExternalEventHandler` implementation called `RpsEventHandler` that is responsible for actually producing the output.
+- an `IExternalEventHandler` implementation called `RpsEventHandler` that handles producing the output.
 - a web server wrapped in a method `serve_forever` that listens for web requests with the `HttpListener`, stores them into the context queue and notifies the external event that there is work to be done.

 We'll look into each component one by one below.
 Note: The full code can be found here: **(ref: github rps samples)**